 Pocket doors

-Pocket doors can be used anywhere in a home, as they save space by sliding into the wall itself rather than along the side of it.
+Pocket doors can be used anywhere in a home, as they save space by sliding into the wall rather than along its side.

 Folding doors